eis-group-opensource/vti-router/README.md

 For BGP,  it must be ebgp-multihop .

-Next version wil have it embedded.
+Next version will have it embedded.